glanzz/flask_doc_gen/README.md

-# flask_doc_gen
+# Flask Document Generator
-Auto Open API document generator for flask applications
+Generate Open API Documentation for your flask applications by just increasing your code testing coverage